Music of North Macedonia: Rock music

 Notable artists during the first half of the 1990s music included the thrash metal group Sanatorium, the alternative rock bands Suns, Last Expedition, The Hip, Balkan Express, Decadence, Vodolija, Nikeja, the punk rockers Rok Agresori and Parketi, and D' Daltons, which was initially a rockabilly act.
 The second half of the decade saw the emergence of the hardcore punk bands Sidewalk, Fluks, Tank Warning Net, Smut, Bumbiks and No Name Nation, while notable extreme metal band was Siniac.
 In the 2000s, prominent acts included Superhiks (ska punk), Denny Te Chuva (melodic hardcore, emo), Smut (metalcore), Verka (folk metal), Two Sides (hardcore punk), Parketi (pop punk), Kulturno Umetnički Rabotnici (garage punk), Noviot početok (hardcore punk), Bernays Propaganda (indie-rock, post-punk revival) and others.
 Notable artists during the 2010s are Vizija (alternative/experimental rock), XaХаXa (punk rock), Molokai (Surf rock), Smoke shakers (indie rock), Chromatic point (progressive metal), Culture Development (post hardcore), Tempera (Alternative rock) and others.
 Notable all-female bands in the Macedonian scene were Royal Albert Hall and Vivid.

 There are several rock music festivals, some of the most notable include: Taksirat annually organized by Lithium Records and the Skopje gori organized by Avalon Productions.
 Both of the festivals hosted numerous internationally acclaimed rock, electronica and hip hop acts.
 There are also smaller demo band festivals such as Winner Fest (formerly known as Loser Fest) and Rok-fest, the latter has existed for several decades.
 The most notable international open-air festival was Alarm held in Ljubaništa by the Ohrid Lake in 2002.
 In 1994 a peace festival called Urban fest was organized in Skopje gathering underground music artists from all the Balkan countries.

 In 2025, a music festival was organized by the noise-rock band Korka in Kočani, in remembrance of the victims of the fire that erupted in March of that year.

 Hip hop

 A well-developed hip hop music scene also exists.
-Hip hop culture thrives through street dance competitions, graffiti art, and underground battles in cities like Skopje, the capital.
+Thriving through street dance competitions, graffiti art, and underground battles in cities like Skopje, the capital.
 The genre continues to gain prominence, especially among younger generations.

 Electronic scene

 The most prominent electronic musicians are Kiril Džajkovski (a former member of Bastion), Galoski, the PMG Collective, Robotek, Novogradska and Gotra.
 North Macedonia has a developed clubbing scene especially in Skopje.
 Several festivals featuring foreign DJs take place in the country, many of them on the Ohrid Lake during the summer season.

-Psychedelic trance is one of the most popular electronic genres in North Macedonia, and there is large number of internationally popular and successful psytrance acts from Macedonia, for example Imaginary Sight,Fobi, Kala, Yudhisthira, AntHill (joined project of Kala and Yudhisthira), Blisargon Demogorgon, Atriohm, Zopmanika, Demoniac Insomniac, Egorythmia, Galactic Explorers, Djantrix, Spirit Architect, Tengri, etc.
+Psychedelic trance is one of the most popular electronic genres in North Macedonia, and there is large number of internationally popular and successful psytrance acts from Macedonia, for example Imaginary Sight, Fobi, Kala, Yudhisthira, AntHill (joined project of Kala and Yudhisthira), Blisargon Demogorgon, Atriohm, Zopmanika, Demoniac Insomniac, Egorythmia, Galactic Explorers, Djantrix, Spirit Architect, Tengri, etc.